seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 ----------------------

-There are a variety of ways to pass around and use strings in C and C++, and LLVM adds a few new options to choose from.
+There are a variety of ways to pass around and use strings in C and C++, and LLVM37 adds a few new options to choose from.
 Pick the first option on this list that will do what you need, they are ordered according to their relative cost.

 Note that it is generally preferred to *not* pass strings around as ``const